ruridge/code-demo/README.md

 ### 👀 2.
 Code Review

-There's an open Pull Request called "Add/Edit a team member".
+There's an open Pull Request called "Add/Edit a team member" (`to-review` branch).

-This PR implements the feature to add or edit a team member.
-Your goal is:
+This PR implements the "Add Team Member" and the "Edit Team Member" pages.
+Imagine that this was done by one of your teammates, who is an intern, and you were tasked with reviewing its code.

+Your goal is to:
-- Ensure the feature is working as expected
+- Check if the feature is working as expected
-- Point out any improvements you believe that must, should or could be done
+- Point out code smells, poor practices or bugs
+- Give suggestions on how to approach them differently

-Note: It's totally okay if the tools or approaches used in this PR don't match the ones you picked on the part 1 of this exercise.
-The goal here is to discuss different strategies to solve a problem.
+Note: don’t take the choices on tools/approaches used in this PR as guidance when doing the part 1 of the exercise.
+It’s likely, and totally okay, if the tools/approaches are different.

 ---